Qrzysio/fancybox-polish/README.md

 This repository adds config to automatically translate fancybox into polish.

 The script works with the newest version of [fancybox 3](https://github.com/fancyapps/fancybox).
-It is compatible with 3.2.x and 3.3.x versions od Fancybx.
-No other version has benn tested.
+It is compatible with 3.2.x and above versions od Fancybx.

 All you have to do to translate already installed fancybox into polish is to follow two simple steps.